 “You’re wirelessly connected to the professor, aren’t you?
 How’s the Wheel look on her end?”

-“Well, figure out how to fix it!”
+“Well figure out how to fix it!” said Lucille.
 The Enemy Hurricane seemed to know the Wheel was busted, as it swiped tentacles with impunity.
 Eisu and Fumiko evaded with the Galaxy Zephyr’s nimble wings.
 “Any time now!”

 Lucille pulled a monitor displaying the Galaxy Zephyr’s schematics.
 “Charlie, Daisuke, Eisu, Fumiko.
 One of your teams will control three wings instead of four.”